Get 80% off your plan for your first 3 months*

 ROI metrics for specific business activities

 Marketing ROI measures how much revenue your marketing activities generate compared to their cost.
-This helps you identify which campaigns deliver the best returns.
+It helps you identify which campaigns deliver the best returns and where to focus your budget.

 Key marketing ROI applications: